Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 Right before serving, stir in some freshly chopped parsley or dill.

-And here’s my secret weapon that makes this classic chicken soup taste restaurant-quality: add a good squeeze of fresh lemon juice.
+And here’s my secret weapon that makes this classic chicken soup taste restaurant-quality: add a tasty squeeze of fresh lemon juice.

 I know it sounds weird if you’ve never tried it.
 But trust me on this.
 That little hit of acid brightens everything up.
-Your soup goes from “this is pretty good” to “wait, can I have another bowl?”
+Your soup transitions from “this is quite enjoyable” to “may I please have another serving?”

 Try it once.
 You’ll never skip it again.